soumoq/Login-app-using-firebase-in-android/README.md

 # Login-app-using-firebase-in-android
-Here we can login ,register and add our favorite artist the data store into firebase database Login/
+Here we can login ,register and add our favorite artist the data store into firebase database.

+Login/
 ![Image](Login.png)
 Register/